GenomicsStandardsConsortium/gensc.github.io/pages/standards/mixs-ext-and-profiles.md

 The initial [BE package](http://gensc.org/projects/mixs-indoor-gsc-project/ "MIxS Indoor GSC Project") represents a minimal metadata description of the built environment to be collected and reported for each sequenced sample.
 The BE package includes core terms for surface material, humidity, temperature, moisture and occupancy type along with specific metadata terms describing the indoor air, building and sample properties.
 Samples collected, sequenced and annotated with MIxS-BE metadata from waste-water, air filters, air and surfaces of indoor spaces provides a rigorous and structured tool for analysis of microbial sequences and ecosystems of the indoor and outdoor environments.

 The BE package is currently being expanded to comprise a full representation of all metadata describing the building, building materials, samples, building environment, and occupants.

-You can download the BE package separately **[here](http://press3.mcs.anl.gov/gensc/files/2015/07/built_environment-metadata-terms-v51.xls "MIxS-BE")**.

 **Contact**